-- Headset Jack Allows the use of a hands-free headset. - Side Volume Keys Use to adjust the ringer volume in standby mode and the earpiece volume during a call. - 3.
-Charger/Accessory Port Connects the phone to the battery charger or other available accessories. - 4.
-Camera Key Press and hold to activate the camera function. - 5.
-Camera Lens Lets you take pictures.
+- Earphone Jack Allows the use of a headset to hear caller's voice. - Side Volume Keys Use to adjust the ringer volume in standby mode and the earpiece volume during a call. - Charger/Accessory Port Connects the phone to the battery charger or other available accessories. - 4.
+Camera Key Use for quick access to Camera function.